loot/libloot/docs/metadata/data_structures/tag.rst

 Equality
 --------

-Two tag data structures are equal if the values of their ``name`` keys are identical.
+Two tag data structures are equal if all their fields are equal.
+String equality is case-sensitive.

 Examples
 --------